 This benefit is for people under State Pension age who have an illness or disability that affects how much they can work.
-There are different types of ESA, so it is a good idea to speak to a welfare rights adviser to find out whether you can make a claim.
+There are different types of ESA, so it is a good idea to speak to a welfare rights adviser to see if you can make a claim.